tedgin/solar-system/README.md

 ## Future work

+1. Replace measures library with a more mature library from crates.io.
 1. Once Firefox stable is updated to version 132, redo Web Assembly version.
 1. Document the code.
 1. Finish creating unit tests.